What the CBUAE's New AI Guidance Actually Says About Your Vendors

 For consulting inquiries, advisory collaborations, or in-house opportunities in AI governance, compliance, or policy -- get in touch.

-If you are looking for a defined starting point, the AI Governance Gap Scan is a focused two-week engagement at a fixed fee -- details above.
+If you are looking for a defined starting point, see the three-phase engagement model above.

 Get in touch